Grochman/world_sim_ptyhon/README.md

-# world_sym_ptyhon
+# world_sim_ptyhon
-symulation of plants and animals on a 2d plane using tkinter
+simulation of plants and animals on a 2d plane using tkinter